Malaysia's new PM invites opposition to join COVID-19 effort | Politics

 - Malaysia

-Malaysia's new Prime Minister Ismail Sabri Yaakob said on Sunday he will invite opposition leaders to join the government's special committees to address the COVID-19 crisis.
+Malaysia's new Prime Minister Ismail Sabri Yaakob said on Sunday he will invite opposition leaders to join the government's special committees to address the COVID-19 crisis, seeking to stabilize politics after years of turmoil.
+Ismail Sabri took charge https://www.reuters.com/world/asia-pacific/tough-task-ahead-malaysias-new-pm-ismail-sabri-amid-crises-2021-08-20 on Saturday with a slim parliamentary majority as the Southeast Asian nation battles its worst COVID-19 surge and public anger grows over mismanagement of the pandemic.
+He brings back to power a party tainted by massive corruption allegations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)